TomSumner28/merchant-data/README.md

 Deploying `index.html` and `dashboard.html` to a service such as Vercel will give you a read-only preview of the interface without any back‑end.

-For a simple design preview the repository includes a `vercel.json` file that serves the static HTML only.
-If you want the full Flask back‑end in Vercel, replace that configuration with one that builds `app/main.py` using the Vercel Python runtime and sets the environment variables above so the Google Sheet is loaded.
+The repository includes a `vercel.json` file that runs `app/main.py` with the Vercel Python runtime.
+Set the environment variables mentioned above in the Vercel project so the sheet is fetched during deployment.
+If you prefer a static preview only, replace this file with a configuration that serves the HTML directly.

 ## Limitations